LinusU/node-dark-mode-listener/readme.md

 ## Implementation

-This package ships with a small binary, [dark-mode-listener](https://github.com/LinusU/DarkModeListener), to listen to the changes.
+This package ships with a small binary, [dark-mode-listener](https://github.com/LinusU/DarkModeListener) for macOS and [dark-mode-listener-windows](https://github.com/flostellbrink/dark-mode-listener-windows) for Windows, to listen to the changes.